How to make Rochelle salt piezoelectric crystal

 The first thing to do is turn the baking soda into washing soda, or to put it another way, to turn the sodium bicarbonate into sodium carbonate.
 Another name for sodium bicarbonate is sodium hydrogen carbonate and these steps will remove the hydrogen by heating it.

 Step 1.
-Put the 500 grams of baking soda in a Pyrex container.
+As shown in the photo below, put the 500 grams of baking soda in a Pyrex container.
 I used a lasagna pan.
 Spread it out.

 Step 2.
 Heat in an oven at around 150F (65C) for 1 hour.